Find Trade Colleges

 Forest Firefighter

-Job Description: Control and suppress fires in forests or vacant public land.
+Occupation Description Control and suppress fires in forests or vacant public land.

-A Day in the Life of a Forest Firefighter
+Life As a Forest Firefighter

 • Collaborate with other firefighters as a member of a firefighting crew.

-What Every Forest Firefighter Should Know
+Things a Forest Firefighter Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.